 Remind your children that as much as the new nanny may soon feel like a part of the family, it’s important to respect her privacy.
 It’s also important to talk to your children about inappropriate touching, teasing or playing and make sure that they are aware that they can talk to you about anything that they are uncomfortable with.

 6. Arrange activities

 Children usually misbehave because of boredom.
 Sit down with them and come up with a list of ideas for activities that they can do with the nanny.
 This could be baking, a trip to the park, a bike ride, arts and crafts…get creative!

 Make it a priority to check-in with your children after your new nanny has left on their first day, making them feel involved is just as important as making sure that they had a good time and like their new nanny.
 They will appreciate being asked for and able to share their opinions about the day.

 Remember that as difficult as it can be to bring a new person in to look after your children, the introduction of a nanny is a great way to help your children learn about building new relationship, as well as increasing their social skills and development.

-Signet Nannies is a trusted and dedicated child care agency in Atlanta that is focused on finding caregivers who are the right fit for a family’s specific needs.
+Signet Nannies is a trusted and dedicated child care agency in Atlanta, GA that is focused on finding caregivers who are the right fit for a family’s specific needs.
 Please let us know how we can help by sending us a message or calling our direct number.